 30 Del.
 C. 1953, § 5310; 54 Del.
 Laws, c.
 296, § 1.;

 Every license shall expire on December 31 next succeeding the date upon which it was issued, unless sooner suspended, surrendered, revoked or renewed.

 § 5312 Replacement of licenses.

-Whenever any license issued under this chapter is defaced, destroyed or lost, the Department of Finance may issue a duplicate to the holder of the defaced, destroyed or lost license by the payment of a fee of $1.
+Whenever any license issued under this chapter is defaced, destroyed, or lost, the Department of Finance may issue a duplicate to the holder of the defaced, destroyed, or lost license upon the payment of a fee of $10 by the holder.

 § 5313 Suspension or revocation of license.